zimmertr/Bootstrap-Proxmox/README.md

 1. Configure any varibles as per your needs.
 2. Configure the inventory file according to your needs.
 3. Run the Ansible Playbook: `ansible-playbook -i inventory.yml prepare_proxmox.yml`
    * If you only want to run a specific role, pass in the name of the role as a tag.
-For example: `--tags create_terraform_user`
+For example: `--tags create_user`